William Sidney Gilchrist

-Dr. William Sidney ("Sid") Gilchrist, (1901–1970), born in Pictou, Nova Scotia, Canada, spent 38 years as a medical missionary in Angola (formerly Portuguese West Africa).
+William Sidney "Sid" Gilchrist (1901–1970) was a Canadian Protestant missionary, who lived from 1901 in Pictou, Nova Scotia to June 14, 1970 in Red Deer, Alberta.
+He spent 38 years as a medical missionary in Portuguese West Africa, (now Angola).

-Biography
+Early life and education

 Sid Gilchrist was the youngest of five children.
 His ancestry was Scottish and Presbyterian, and he graduated in medicine from Dalhousie University.

-Two years before he completed his medical studies, Sidney Gilchrist married Frances Harriet Killam of Halifax.
+Two years before he completed his medical studies, Sidney Gilchrist married fellow student Frances Harriet Killam of Halifax.
 When he completed his medical studies they volunteered to go abroad as medical missionaries.

+Career

-In 1928 they were appointed to Angola by the Board of Overseas Missions of the United Church of Canada.
+In 1928, the Gilchrists were appointed to Angola by the Board of Overseas Missions of the United Church of Canada.

-Before proceeding to the vast Portuguese colony on the west coast of Africa, the Gilchrists spent a year in Portugal, studying both Portuguese and the African languages spoken in Angola.
+Before traveling Portuguese colony on the west coast of Africa, the Gilchrists spent a year in Portugal, studying both Portuguese and the African languages spoken in Angola.
 During this time Dr. Gilchrist earned a Diploma in Tropical Medicine at the University of Lisbon.
-The Gilchrists arrived in Angola in 1930 and began their work in a part of the world where there was one doctor for every 100,000 people, where the average life expectancy was 30 years, and where 50% of infants died during the first year of life.
+The Gilchrists arrived in Angola in 1930 where there was one doctor for every 100,000 people, the average life expectancy was 30 years and where there was an infant mortality rate of 50% during the first year after birth.

 The Gilchrists were stationed at Camundongo, Angola, from 1930 to 1940, a term interrupted by a two-year furlough in 1935 and 1936.
-Dr. Gilchrist established a leprosy clinic in Camundongo, and he spent a great deal of time walking or bicycling to out-patient clinics and to native villages to treat sufferers who were unable or unwilling to visit the clinics.
+Dr. Gilchrist established a leprosy clinic in Camundongo and spent a great deal of time walking or bicycling to out-patient clinics and to native villages to treat patients who were unable or unwilling to visit the clinics.

 When World War II began, he obtained a leave of absence from the Mission Board, enlisted in the Royal Canadian Army Medical Corps, and was attached to the North Nova Scotia Regiment.
 He remained with the Regiment, first in Nova Scotia and then in England, until 1943, when he was transferred to a field ambulance section and sent to North Africa.
 In the Mediterranean Theatre, first in North Africa and then in Italy, Dr. Gilchrist was called on both to treat wounded troops in the front lines and to combat disease.
 With his experience in tropical medicine, he performed especially valuable service in helping to reduce the rate of malaria and dysentery among allied troops in Italy.
 Dr. Gilchrist was discharged with the rank of Major in May, 1945.
 Two months later, in recognition of his wartime service, he was made a Member of the Order of the British Empire.